 If the total of your financial aid (grants, scholarships, loans, etc.) is greater than the amount of your bill, you will receive a refund.
 You may enroll to have your refunds sent to your bank account by setting up a direct deposit via UAOnline.
 If you do not set up direct deposit, a refund check will be mailed to the address you have on file with UAA.

 According to Federal regulation, excess financial aid cannot stay in a student's account for use in a future semester and cannot typically be used to pay for previous balances unless that balance occurs within the same award year.
-If you owe an outstanding balance, contact the Business Office atto discuss your options.
+If you owe an outstanding balance, contact the Business Office at (907) 486-1217 to discuss your options.

 If you have completed all of the requirements to be eligible for disbursement of your financial aid for a given semester, you may be permitted to charge your books against your anticipated financial aid refund at the Kodiak College Bookstore.